As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 Many who leave the trail after a thru-hike will have destroyed their diets so badly that any weight they lose and muscle they gain is lost due to poor habits following you back home, learn to manage your health and it will pay dividends for years to come.

 Depackage and Declutter

-Everyone has a favorite way to store their food they purchase from the stores while on a thru hike, to more effectively carry it you will want to depackage and sort foods into manageable methods of access.
+Everyone has a favorite way to store the food they purchase from the stores while on a thru-hike, to more effectively carry it you will want to repackage and sort foods into manageable methods of access.

-There are 2 trains of thought that are prevalent when it comes to repackaging your foods for your hike.
-The first is to have a bag per day and you eat what is interesting but that you need to finish everything in the day.
+There are 2 trains of thought that are prevalent when it comes to repackaging your food for your hike.
+The first is to have a bag per day and you eat what is interesting but you need to finish everything in the day.